IIFA Awards 2018: Ranbir Kapoor Arrives In Bangkok Amidst Fanfare, Pomp & Blitz! View Pictures

 Ranbir Kapoor showcased his star power when he arrived in Bangkok to attend the IIFA Awards 2018 as fans thronged to catch a glimpse of him.

-Coming Back To Life
+Event Comes Back To Life

 The IIFA Awards 2018 was a little dull this year as several superstars gave it a miss, but Ranbir Kapoor has brought the event back to life.